armory/docs/content/en/docs/Overview/demo/configure-deployment.md

     Once the manifest is updated, click **{{< icon "check-circle" >}} Save Changes**.

 1. Back on the **PIPELINES** page, start a new manual execution of the pipeline.
-Remember that you will have to approve the manual judgment step.
+Remember that you have to approve the manual judgment step.
 Once complete, you can confirm the new service from the host shell:

   ```bash
   kubectl get services -n prod